wallarm/product-documentation/docs/latest/updating-migrating/cloud-image.md

 [xss-attack-desc]:                  ../attacks-vulns-list.md#crosssite-scripting-xss
 [img-test-attacks-in-ui]:           ../images/admin-guides/test-attacks.png

-# Updating the cloud node image
+# Upgrading the cloud node image

-These instructions describe the steps to update the cloud node image deployed on AWS, GCP, or Yandex.Cloud up to 3.2.
+These instructions describe the steps to upgrade the cloud node image deployed on AWS, GCP, or Yandex.Cloud up to 3.4.

-!!! warning "Breaking changes and recommendations for different node type update"
-    * The Wallarm node 3.x is **totally incompatible with Wallarm node of version 2.18 and lower**.
-Before updating the modules up to 3.2, please carefully review the list of [Wallarm node changes](what-is-new.md) and consider a possible configuration change.
-    * We recommend to update both the regular (client) and [partner](../partner-waf-node/overview.md) nodes of version 3.0 or lower up to version 3.2.
-This release enables IP greylists and other new features and stabilizes Wallarm node operation.
+--8<-- "../include/waf/upgrade/warning-node-types-upgrade-to-3.4.md"

-## Update procedure
+## Upgrade procedure

-To update the version of the filtering node deployed in the cloud:
+To upgrade the version of the filtering node deployed in the cloud:

-1. If updating Wallarm node 2.18 or lower, inform Wallarm technical support that you are updating Wallarm node modules up to 3.2.
+1. If upgrading Wallarm node 2.18 or lower, inform Wallarm technical support that you are upgrading Wallarm node modules up to 3.4.
-2. Adjust Wallarm node filtration mode settings to changes released in version 3.2.
+2. If upgrading Wallarm node 3.0 or lower, adjust Wallarm node filtration mode settings to changes released in newer versions.
-3. Launch a new virtual machine based on the filtering node 3.2 image.
+3. Launch a new virtual machine based on the filtering node 3.4 image.
 4. Copy the filtering node settings from the previous version to the new version.
 5. Delete the previous Wallarm node instance.

 A more detailed description of the upgrade steps is provided below.

-## Step 1: Inform Wallarm technical support that you are updating filtering node modules
+## Step 1: Inform Wallarm technical support that you are upgrading filtering node modules

-If updating Wallarm node 2.18 or lower, please inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating filtering node modules up to 3.2 and ask to enable new IP lists logic for your Wallarm account.
+If upgrading Wallarm node 2.18 or lower, please inform [Wallarm technical support](mailto:support@wallarm.com) that you are upgrading filtering node modules up to 3.4 and ask to enable new IP lists logic for your Wallarm account.
 When new IP lists logic is enabled, please open the Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.

 ## Step 2: Adjust Wallarm node filtration mode settings to changes released in version 3.2

+If upgrading Wallarm node 3.0 or lower:

 1. Ensure that the expected behavior of settings listed below corresponds to the [changed logic of the `off` and `monitoring` filtration modes](what-is-new.md):
       * [Directive `wallarm_mode`](../admin-en/configure-parameters-en.md#wallarm_mode)